Virtual Brain Leader

-Randy McIntosh holds a Ph.D. in Psychology and Neuroscience, and is presently the Vice President of Research at Baycrest Health Sciences and Director of the Rotman Research Institute.
-Randy is also a Professor of Psychology at the University of Toronto.
+Randy McIntosh holds a Ph.D. in Psychology and Neuroscience, and is presently Director of the Institute for Neuroscience & Neurotechnology INN and BC Leadership Chair in Neuroscience and Technology Transfer Across the Lifespan.
+Randy is also a Professor of Biomedical Physiology and Kinesiology at Simon Fraser University.

 Randy's work links cognitive and theoretical neuroscience by emphasizing how network operations give rise to human mental processes.
 His efforts have also produced unique analytic approaches, such as Structural Equation Modeling and Partial Least Squares, that have helped other researchers study the brain from a network perspective.

 With Viktor and other close collaborators, Randy secured the initial investment from the James S. McDonnell Foundation to bring together computational, cognitive and clinical neuroscientists to set the stage for The Virtual Brain.

 Simon Fraser University

 Faculty of Science